Elevenses: Chile

 In Chile, elevenses is observed under the name las once or la once (in Spanish, once means 'eleven').
 However, in Chile it has shifted to the afternoon, sometimes replacing the traditional dinner.

 In the 2010–11 National Food Consumption Survey, around 80% of the Chileans reported having once.
 This is due to once sometimes replacing the traditional dinner in Chile, which only 30% of the population reported having.
 Here, traditional dinner means a proper meal with vegetables, meat, poultry and fish.
 La once resembles a light version of British High Tea.

 An alternative widespread, but unfounded, popular etymology for the word in Chile is that priests (in other versions, workers or women) used the phrase tomar las once (Spanish: 'drink the eleven') in reference to the eleven letters of the word Aguardiente to conceal the fact that they were drinking during the day.

 Colombia

 In Colombia, it is common to have a snack named onces.
 It consists mainly of hot chocolate or coffee with arepa, bread, or crackers, usually taken around 17:00.
 In the morning, the snack consist of the same type of food but it is called "medias nueves".
 It is served generally between 09-11:00.

 Germany

-In Germany, 10:30 a.m. is a popular time for workers to eat a snack.
+In Germany, a second breakfast (Zweites Frühstück) may be taken at 9:30.
 Most people nowadays will attribute German self-awareness of this to an advertisement for Knoppers, a chocolate-covered wafer bar, with the saying "Morgens, halb Zehn, in Deutschland…" ("In the morning, 9:30, in Germany…"), that had become its own meme.
 The most common snacks include filled rolls, e.g. Mettbrötchen (raw pork mince), Leberkäse, Schnitzel, three small sausages (Wiener or Nürnberger), etc., all preferably warm; or cold meats.